2025 New York Jets season: Week 5: vs. Dallas Cowboys

-With the loss, the Jets fell to 0-5 for the first time since 2020, and became the first team in NFL history to reach that milestone without any takeaways.
-Jets head coach Aaron Glenn became the first coach in franchise history to begin his tenure with five losses.
-Additionally, the Jets became the league’s lone winless team by the end of the week, with the Saints defeating the Giants and the Titans defeating the Cardinals.
+With the loss, the Jets fell to 0–5 for the first time since 2020, and became the first team in NFL history to reach that milestone without any takeaways.
+Head coach Aaron Glenn became the first coach in franchise history to begin his tenure with five losses.
+Additionally, they became the league’s lone winless team by the end of the week, with the Saints defeating the Giants and the Titans defeating the Cardinals.
 The Jets also fell to the Cowboys at home for the first time since 2003.